Creating and Customizing m-Power Dashboards

 a.
 Adding an existing m-Power Application

 If 'Existing m-Power Application' is selected, a list of Retrievals and Reports in the current dictionary will be presented.
-Dashboards may also utilize Retrivals and Reports from other data dictionaries simultaneously.
+Dashboards may also utilize Retrievals and Reports from other data dictionaries simultaneously.

-Once an application is selected, the Configure Select Application screen will provide the option to change the displayed name of the dashboard item being added, and optionally configure any additional URL parameters to pass to the application.
-URL parameters can most notably control the output of the application returned in the dashboard and filter the data returned.
+Once an application is selected, the Configure Select Application screen will provide the option to change the displayed title of the dashboard application being added, and optionally configure any additional URL parameters to pass to the application.
+URL parameters can most notably control the output of the application in the dashboard and filter the data returned.
 For example, if desiring to utilize just the graph portion of an m-Power Report, toggle the parameter help and select Contents –> graph –> 1.
-On –> 'Append Parameter'.
+On –> 'Append Parameter' (Example shown below).